The North West LHIN Health Services Blueprint

 - System sustainability

-- Integration means your mother, your son, your friends and neighbours, will get the right care, in the right place, at the right time – by the right level of specialization and at the right cost as close to home as possible.
+- Integration means your family, your friends and neighbours, will get the right care, in the right place, at the right time – by the right level of specialization and at the right cost as close to home as possible.

 Starting in 2012, the North West LHIN began to build awareness of the Blueprint and developed a common understanding of the vision for an integrated service delivery model by engaging with system partners, including LHIN-funded health service provider Boards and Executive Teams.